 Arrive in Oslo and spend the day exploring the historical and beautiful Norwegian capital.

 Its compact size makes it ideal to discover and experience the best, the city has to offer.
-For the cultural lovers, the Bydgdøy peninsula is home to several museums like the outdoor museum, Folkemuseet and the Viking ship museum.
-Downtown Oslo, is bustling with trendy restaurants, bars, cafes and open spaces such as the Vigeland Sculpture Park and Ekeberg Park.
+For the cultural loves, the Bydgdøy peninsula is home to several museums like the outdoor museum, Folkemuseet and the Viking ship museum.
+Downtown Oslo, is bustling with trendy restaurants, bars, cafes and green open spaces such as the Vigeland Sculpture Park and Ekeberg Park.

 At the heart of the city is the Royal Palace, home to the Norwegian Royal family since work began in 1814.